 A scenario where these PPE can interfere with your HPDs is when the PPE, such as goggles or a helmet, breaks the seal of your ear muffs which then exposes you to unwanted noise.
 If you want to stay on the safe side, more often than not, a good pair of ear plugs is ideal since they’re the least likely to interfere with any other PPE you may be wearing.

 However, there are times when it is possible to wear ear muffs together with other PPEs, but these are just case-to-case basis.
 The general rule of thumb when putting on ear muffs together with other PPEs such as helmets or goggles is to make sure that the cushioned seal around the ear is not broken or interfered with.

 If you realize that issues arise due to your ear muffs being incompatible with the other PPEs you’re wearing, then pre-formed or foam ear plugs are a viable choice.

 We’ve discussed everything you need to know when selecting the appropriate HPD for your needs.

-Lastly, making sure that your HPD is compatible with the other PPE you’re wearing is also vital in order for you to have the maximum amount of protection in all the necessary areas.
+Lastly, make sure that your HPD is compatible with the other PPE you’re wearing.
+This is also vital for you to have the maximum amount of protection in all the necessary areas.